Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively refers to something happening very quickly, often in a chaotic or uncontrolled manner.
-The phrase uses the metaphor of a bat to represent speed or wildness, not a literal bat or hell.
+The idiom uses the metaphor of a bat to represent speed or wildness, not a literal bat or hell.

 Origin: